-A representative angle of friction ($\phi + i$) = 33° was used for our kinematic analysis, where " φ " is the basic friction angle and "i" is the surface roughness angle (Hoek and Bray, 1977).
+A representative angle of friction ( $\phi + i$ ) = 33° was used for our kinematic analysis, where " $\phi$ " is the basic friction angle and "i" is the surface roughness angle (Hoek and Bray, 1977).
 The surface roughness angle is the angle between the basic plane of the joint and the planes representing the surface of undulations on the joint surface.
 This value was based on the results of the direct shear testing performed as part of the 2003 geotechnical investigation (Lachel, 2003).
-The test results produced only a basic friction angle, φ , and results indicated that the basic friction angle of the discontinuities ranged from 13.7° to 49.3° with a mean value of 28°.
-These results do not include the two direct shear tests conducted on samples with clay material along the foliation plane, which produced an average friction angle of 5°.
+The test results produced only a basic friction angle, $\phi$ , and results indicated that the basic friction angle of the direct shear tests conducted on samples with clay material along the foliation plane, which produced an average friction angle of 5°.
 A generally accepted and conservative value of 5° was selected for the surface roughness angle, "i".